ietf-wg-acme/acme/draft-ietf-acme-acme.md

   process abandoned.

 * "pending": The server does not believe that the client has fulfilled the requirements.
-Check the "requirements" array for requirements that are still pending.
+Check the "authorizations" array for entries that are still pending.

 * "processing": The server agrees that the requirements have been fulfilled, and